 How to recognise and manage post-acute 'Long COVID'?

-Find out the latest evidence and advice to manage patients reporting symptoms of 'long COVID' with this practical infographic, ahead of the upcoming joint guidance by NICE, SIGN and RCGP.
-[Please download the infographic for best image quality on mobile devices.]
+Find out the latest evidence and advice to manage patients reporting symptoms of 'long COVID' with this practical infographic.

 - Data and knowledge of long-term effects of COVID-19 are still emerging, and the picture may change from month to month.

 - Sharing experiences, findings, patterns and successful practices is vital to help the medical community as a whole understand COVID-19 more fully.

 - Post-acute COVID/Long COVID symptoms may be atypical for the disease; while the main and best-known symptoms are cough, fever and loss of taste, many more symptoms may arise over the short and long term.

 - Public awareness of long COVID is low; patients may believe they are the only one.
 Listen and empathise with patients and reassure them that this is an increasingly well recognised syndrome.

 - NICE and SIGN are working with the RCGP to develop a joint guideline on managing persistent symptoms of COVID-19.
 It is expected to be published by the end of the year.

 To download the full 4-page infographic register to OnMedica and then click 'View full content'.

 NICE, SIGN and RCGP have now published their guideline on the management of the long-term effects of COVID-19.